pranayaryal/daily-diary/_posts/2017-02-26-regression.md

 title:  "Predicting Housing Price (Boston Housing Dataset)"
 image: histPrice.png
 ---
+An attempt at using different regression algorithms to predict the price of houses in Boston using the Boston dataset from scikit learn library.

 This dataset is from scikit-learn library of python.
 We wil use various techniques for linear regression.
 We will use the Ridge Regression and Lasso and compare them